dykyi-roman/architecture/anti_patterns.md

 ### Copy and Paste

-The task is completed faster, but bring language support for this code in the future.
-Should be detected and refactoring on the review step or creating a tech dept task for fixing the feature.
+The task is completed faster, but brings language support burden for this code in the future.
+Should be detected and refactored on the review step or by creating a tech debt task for fixing the feature.

 * The developer, instead of refactoring, adds one more similar code (condition as an example).
 * The developer copies the same code from different contexts.
 Each context has its own rules and behaviors, copying someone else's code we do not understand the logic of work.
-Better to use DI or extend if we want to reuse some please of the code instead of copying.
+Better to use DI or extend if we want to reuse some piece of the code instead of copying.
-* Copy please of code from third-party resources (Github, StackOverflow).
-By copying code, we copy solutions to someone else's problem. and in 90% of cases, it will not suit your code.
+* Copy a piece of code from third-party resources (Github, StackOverflow).
+By copying code, we copy solutions to someone else's problem and in 90% of cases, it will not suit your code.

 ### MVC (Model-View-Controller)

-I advise you to avoid this pattern.
-Since it is definitely not suitable for writing long-term enterprise applications.
-Coming from the description, we can conclude that we have no place for organization our business logic.
+> **Note:** MVC is not an anti-pattern per se, but rather a pattern with a limited scope of applicability.
+It works well for simple CRUD applications, prototypes, and small projects, but has limitations for complex enterprise applications.

+Traditional MVC may not be the best choice for long-term enterprise applications with complex business logic.
+The pattern doesn't clearly define where to place business logic, which often leads to "fat controllers" or "anemic models".

-Most of Web Application Developers use MVC architecture patterns to create applications.
-But when we dive into history, we discover that MVC was proposed way before Web Application were even taken into consideration.
+Most web application developers use MVC architecture patterns to create applications.
+But when we dive into history, we discover that MVC was proposed way before web applications were even taken into consideration.
 It was proposed in 1979 by **[Trygve Reenskaug](https://en.wikipedia.org/wiki/Trygve_Reenskaug)**.
 It was designed to handle small parts of desktop application buttons, text boxes, etc. Not a whole application or a whole page.
-As time passed, this pattern evolved
+As time passed, this pattern evolved.

 * Model - must be rich, characterized by combining data and behavior and only keeping a thin service above
 * Controller - business logic, located in methods called **Actions** and usually containing an algorithm mainly in a procedural style
 * View - accepts variables and displays views

+**When MVC is appropriate:**
+* Simple CRUD applications
+* Rapid prototyping
+* Small projects with straightforward business logic
+* Learning and educational purposes

 ### Controller